EconomyLens.com

 Related

-Writing to President Volodymyr Zelensky, von der Leyen and European Council head Antonio Costa voiced hope the pipeline’s “rapid repair” would allow the bloc to move forward “in a timely manner” with both the EU loan and sanctions package.
+Writing to President Volodymyr Zelensky, von der Leyen and European Council head Antonio Costa voiced hope the pipeline’s “rapid repair” would allow the bloc to move forward “in a timely manner” with the EU loan and sanctions package.
 “The EU has offered Ukraine technical support and funding.
-The Ukrainians have welcomed and accepted this offer,” she said in a statement, released along with the letter and Zelensky’s reply.
+The Ukrainians have welcomed and accepted this offer,” she said in a statement, released with the letter and Zelensky’s reply.
 “European experts are available immediately,” she said.

-Zelensky told the EU chiefs he accepted the “necessary technical support and funding to be able to conclude the repair work” on the pipeline, and would invite the chief of Ukraine’s state oil and gas firm Naftogaz to “take this forward” with the EU.
-Regarding the Ukraine loan, spokesperson Paula Pinho said the European Commission was now “confident that we could see some progress in these discussions soon” — and “ideally” before a summit of EU leaders on Thursday.
+Zelensky said he accepted the “necessary technical support and funding to be able to conclude the repair work” on the pipeline, and would ask the chief of Ukraine’s state oil and gas firm Naftogaz to “take this forward” with the EU.
+EU leaders are to hold a summit on Thursday.
+The Middle East war has seen countries worldwide search for ways to release more oil supplies onto the market to ease prices.

-The war in the Middle East has brought the issue of oil deliveries into sharp focus, with countries worldwide looking for ways to release more supplies onto the market to ease prices.
 Orban, Russian President Vladimir Putin’s closest ally in the EU, has urged the 27-nation bloc to suspend sanctions on Russian oil and gas to counter rising prices.
-The pipeline dispute also came as the nationalist Hungarian leader ramps up political attacks on Ukraine ahead of closely fought elections on April 12.
+The pipeline dispute has also come as the nationalist Hungarian leader ramps up political attacks on Ukraine ahead of a closely fought legislative election on April 12.

 © 2024 AFP